Strategic Web Design: Referral Business Websites

 SEO is also a key part of reaching that demographic, to capture searches done by people who, unlike your primary audience of referrals, might have little or no awareness of your business.

 Integrating live job postings and custom application forms into your website’s design and development is a helpful way to reduce the drop-offs that can happen when visitors are required to use third-party sites to apply — plus it cuts down the time and energy involved in wading through applications done through a general contact form.
+You can use a free tool like Typeform to easily create a professional job application form.

 One final component we often recommend for a referral business website is a Resources area to demonstrate your thought leadership.
 Different content that highlights your expertise for potential partners, customers, and industry peers complements the visual proof in your case studies: